HubTou/vuxml/VUXML.1.md

 I made a tool to check the 4000+ FreeBSD ports of Python packages, and found around 1% of them vulnerable.

-So I made this library in order to verify if these vulnerable ports where also marked as vulnerable in FreeBSD VuXML, and got carried away writing a full utility demonstrating the use of this library!
+So I made a library in order to verify if these vulnerable ports where also marked as vulnerable in FreeBSD VuXML, and got carried away writing this utility to demonstrate the use of the library!

 ## LICENSE
 This utility is available under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).